Fell-x27/cfd/README.md

-# CFD - Cardano Fast Deployment toolset
+# CFD - Cardano Fast Deployment tool
 Your toolkit for quick and convenient management of your Cardano software.

 ❤️ Powered by *MDS* pool. ❤️